lch14forever/BEEM/README.md

  - `parameter_type`: `growth_rate` or `interaction`
  - `source_taxon`: source taxon for interaction (`NA` if `parameter_type` is `growth_rate`)
- - `target_taxon`: target taxon for interaction
+ - `target_taxon`: target taxon for interaction or growth rate
  - `value`: parmater value
  - `significance`: confidence level of the inferred interaction (only meaningful for interactions)

 ### Analyses in the manuscript

-The commands for reproducing the analysis in the manuscript were presented as two jupyter notebooks: (1) [notebook for Props et. al.](https://github.com/CSB5/BEEM/blob/master/isme.ipynb) and (2) [notebook for Gibbons et. al.](https://github.com/CSB5/BEEM/blob/master/time_series_meta.ipynb).
+The commands for reproducing the analysis reportd in the manuscript are presented as two jupyter notebooks: (1) [notebook for Props et. al.](https://github.com/CSB5/BEEM/blob/master/isme.ipynb) and (2) [notebook for Gibbons et. al.](https://github.com/CSB5/BEEM/blob/master/time_series_meta.ipynb).